cisagov/ansible-role-xfce-cool/README.md

 Please see [ansible-role-xfce](https://github.com/cisagov/ansible-role-xfce) if you are in need of a more general Xfce role.

-Currently this role only supports [Kali Linux](https://www.kali.org/) as it makes changes  about the desktop configuration that only exists in the Kali distribution.

 ## What this role does ##

 - Install COOL [desktop